trisha-dell/ansible-storage-docs/content/docs/storage/Introduction.md

 ## Automating Dell EMC Storage with the Ansible Automation Platform

 The Dell EMC storage portfolio provides deep integration with Ansible through a number of modules to enable configuration management and workflow automation for a number of use cases including SAN zone setup, provisioning, snapshots, remote replication as well as data and workload mobility across the hybrid cloud.
+The platform details can be found [here](../)

 Solution Benefits
 -----------------